ptsteadman/notebook/stories/summer-of-kms.md

 "I really hope that's not how it works," he said.
 "That's fucking bleak."

+Justine didn't say anything for a moment.

-"Yeah, but the whole 'body positivity' thing is such bullshit, right?" she said..
+"The whole 'body positivity' thing is such bullshit, right?" she said.

 Chris didn't say anything.